lzypython/lzypython/README.md

 <img align="right" width="256" src="assets/images/me.jpg" />

-<p>&emsp;&emsp;Hi everyone, I'm Li Zhiyang, currently a first-year graduate student at the University of Science and Technology of China, focusing on Multimodal AI, Large Language Models, and RAG research.</p>
+<p>Hi everyone, I'm Li Zhiyang, currently a first-year graduate student at the University of Science and Technology of China, focusing on Multimodal AI, Large Language Models, and RAG research.
+You can find my published papers on my <a href="https://scholar.google.com/citations?user=qJpBakEAAAAJ&hl=zh-CN" target="_blank">Google Scholar</a> profile.</p>
 <p>&emsp;&emsp;I'm passionate about programming, cycling, and traveling.
 I'm currently learning swimming and hope to master breaststroke by the end of this year.</p>
 <p>&emsp;&emsp;I pursue work-life balance, which I believe is both an aspiration and a capability.</p>
 <p>&emsp;&emsp;<strong>I hope to become an outstanding developer in the future while still maintaining a full head of hair.</strong></p>